public-ui/kolibri/packages/tools/kolibri-cli/README.md

 #### How does it work?

 1. The migration command will check your project for clear `git history` and the `installed version` of `KoliBri`.
-Now it load all available migration tasks.
+Now it loads all available migration tasks.
-2. If the task in the correct version range, it will be executed them one by one.
-Otherwise it will be skipped.
+2. Tasks in the correct version range will be executed one by one.
+Otherwise they will be skipped.
 3. After that the `package.json` will be updated with the new version of `KoliBri` and execute the `npm install` command.
-4. Are there any pending tasks, the migration command will be executed again.
+4. If there are any pending tasks, the migration command will be executed again.
 Otherwise the migration is finished.
 5. Now you can check the result and commit the changes.

 > **Note:** You can reset the migration with `git reset --hard HEAD~1` or by discarding the affected files.